hyperhq/hyper.sh-connector-k8s/README.md

 # TODO

-- [ ] Full container paramater support
+- [ ] Full container parameter support
 - [ ] Improve the status synchronization of node and pod
 - [ ] Enhanced error checking and exception handling
-- [ ] Test cases and document

 # Contributing